Support for Families

 More details on parental leave can be found on the Federal Ministry’s family portal Familienportal.

-In Germany, pregnant women are entitled to maternity protection.
+In Germany, pregnant women are entitled to maternity leave.
 This protects employees from health risks, excessive workloads, financial losses and loss of their job.
-Maternity protection starts six weeks before the birth and ends eight weeks after.
+Maternity leave starts six weeks before the birth and ends eight weeks after.

 During this period, women receive maternity pay of up to EUR 13 per day and an additional supplement from their employer.
 Pregnant women must apply for maternity pay from their health insurance provider.